Titanfall (video game): Plot

 MacAllan has Barker lead them to a secret decommissioned IMC facility known as the Boneyard to analyze a prototype of a Repulsor Tower, a device that repels hostile wildlife from Demeter's main defense force on the IMC's Airbase Sierra in an attempt to learn how to shut them down.
 Knowing MacAllan's plan, Graves has his forces try to scuttle the facility before they learn too much.
 Regardless, the Militia learns enough to build a device called "The Icepick" to disable the towers and commence their attack on the Airbase.
 They successfully manage to disable the base's defenses, leaving it vulnerable to attacks from hostile alien fauna.

-Now able to attack Demeter directly, MacAllan personally leads the Militia forces on the ground to try and destroy the fueling while Blisk drops in with the IMC's forces in an attempt to stop him.
+Now able to attack Demeter directly, MacAllan personally leads the Militia forces on the ground to try and destroy the fueling facility while Blisk drops in with the IMC's forces in an attempt to stop him.
 During the battle, MacAllen attempts to find a way to ensure Demeter's destruction while being pursued by Blisk.
-MacAllan ultimately seals himself inside the facility's reactor chamber and sets it to pulse detonate, sacrificing himself and his ground forces to ensure Demeter's destruction.
+MacAllan ultimately seals himself inside the facility's reactor chamber and sets it to self destruct, sacrificing himself and his ground forces to ensure Demeter's destruction.
 With no way to save Demeter, Graves orders Blisk to retreat before requesting dropships to evacuate his forces.
 However, Spyglass countermands his order and cancels the dropships as there is no more time to evacuate their troops safely.
 MacAllan then requests Graves take his place in leading the 1st Militia Fleet before dying along with both the IMC and Militia forces on the ground.
 Now cut off from the core systems, the IMC is forced on the defensive while a disillusioned Graves and several high ranking IMC officers defect to the Militia.

 Three months later, Graves has taken command of the 1st Militia Fleet and goes on the offensive against the IMC to destroy one of many IMC robotics factories, due to the IMC becoming increasingly dependent on automated infantry.
 With masses of human combatants having defected from the IMC to the Militia, the newly promoted Vice Admiral Spyglass and Commander Blisk coordinate the factory's defense.
 During the battle, Graves attempts to reason with Blisk that they will lose the war but is quickly refuted as being a coward and a traitor.
 Following the battle, Spyglass makes an announcement that although the IMC is on the defensive they are still a force to be reckoned with while the Militia plays an inspirational message recorded by MacAllan before his death stating that they will fight for independence across the Frontier.